-(b) New York and Los Angeles
+(a) New York and Los Angeles

-- (i) For persons hired by the Employer in New York City to perform services in New York City or hired in New York City to perform services outside of New York City, the applicable rates under the then current New York Majors Agreements shall apply. - (ii) For persons hired by the Employer to perform covered services in the County of Los Angeles or hired by the Employer in the County of Los Angeles to perform services outside of the County of Los Angeles, the applicable rates under the then current IA TSE Basic Agreement shall apply.
+(i) Except for those persons covered by Appendix C of this Agreement, for persons hired by the Employer in New York City to perform services in New York City or hired in New York City to perform services outside of New York City, the applicable rates under the then current New York Majors Agreements shall apply.
+Persons hired by the Employer in New York City to perform services in New York City or hired in New York City to perform services outside of New York City in the classifications set forth in Appendix C of this Agreement shall be paid at the rates set forth in Appendix C.